 The Architect’s Newspaper serves up news and inside reports to a niche community of architects, designers, engineers, landscape architects, lighting designers, interior designers, academics, developers, contractors, and other parties interested in the built urban environment.
 The Architect’s Newspaper delivers quality news and cultural reporting through print, web, blog, newsletter, or twitter—all the news you want, in all the ways you want to get it.

 Readers tell us constantly that The Architect’s Newspaper is “essential,” “relevant,” “timely,” and “the only thing I read.”
 They want a source that understands their interests and practices—and gives them what they need to know in brief and with a point of view.
 No rah-rah.
 Just useful information and insightful, readable criticism.
 Diverse voices.
 Open dialogue.

-Combining timeliness with authority, The Architect’s Newspaper is the most comprehensive source of information on the latest projects and commissions, unfolding politics and debate, and cultural developments related to architecture, with national coverage by way of three broadly regional editions—East, West, Midwest, and Southwest—in addition to three editions of our interior design–focused publication AN Interior.
+Combining timeliness with authority, The Architect’s Newspaper is the most comprehensive source of information on the latest projects and commissions, unfolding politics and debate, and cultural developments related to architecture, with national coverage by way of four broadly regional editions—East, West, Midwest, and Southwest—in addition to three editions of our interior design–focused publication AN Interior.